 Two weeks for my exam date I took the APEA predictor exam I scored 69% ($30 150 question) I recommend you to take this too so you will know your pacing in answering questions; it is timed for 3 hours like the real exam and I took the AANP exam (available on the site for $50 75 questions) so I will be familiar on how the questions are structured.

-On the day of the exam, what I did FIRST was before touching the computer I was give a scratch paper on the front page i wrote all the minemonics, cranial nerves (especially the SOME, SAY... sensory/motor/both), MR. AS and MS. AR, hyper/hypothy, STDS and tx/labs., anything I could remember so that later when I answer I will not be confuse and it will guide me.
+On the day of the exam, what I did FIRST was before touching the computer I was given a scratch paper on the front page I wrote all the mnemonics, cranial nerves (especially the SOME, SAY... sensory/motor/both), MR. AS and MS. AR, hyper/hypothy, STDS and tx/labs., anything I could remember so that later when I answer I will not be confused and it will guide me.

 Yes, join a APEA review it will help you and don't get intimidated if you felt you don't know anything when you there I was like that clueless.
 Used it as a motivation to study harder.
 I studied per system together both LEIK and APEA.

-As for the exam questions, it was very random from geriatrics, to peds to maternal to std, to cardio and derma.. and more.
+As for the exam questions, it was very random from geriatrics to peds to maternal to std, to cardio and derma.. and more.
 So take the AANP exam it will help you oriented how the questions are structured.
-This are actually exam questions from before but was taken out due to updated guidelines.
+These are actually exam questions from before but was taken out due to updated guidelines.